 - 2.19 Where an interim prohibition order is imposed, the teacher does not have a right of appeal to the High Court.
-However, the Secretary of State must review an interim prohibition order: - six months after the order has been made; and at subsequent six-monthly intervals, in each case if the teacher makes a written application for a review, setting out the grounds for the application.
+However, the Secretary of State must review an interim prohibition order: - six months after the order has been made; and - at subsequent six-monthly intervals, in each case if the teacher makes a written application for a review, setting out the grounds for the application.

-- 2.20 The Teaching Agency will consider the evidence provided by the teacher alongside other evidence from the investigation.
+- 2.20 The National College for Teaching & Leadership will consider the evidence provided by the teacher alongside other evidence from the investigation.
 If it is satisfied that the applicant no longer presents a serious risk to children's welfare and/or education, parents or other staff members and it is no longer in the public interest to prevent a person from teaching until their case has been concluded, it will decide that the order should be revoked.
-Otherwise, it will decide that the order should remain. - 2.21 If the Teaching Agency agrees to revoke the order: - the individual and the employer or employment or supply agency will be informed in writing within two working days of the decision being made; and - the individual's name will be removed from the prohibited list. - 2.22 If the Teaching Agency decides that the order should remain in place: - the individual and the employer or employment or supply agency will be informed in writing within two working days of the decision being made; and - no further application for a review may be made within six months from the date on which the decision was made.
+Otherwise, it will decide that the order should remain. - 2.21 If the National College for Teaching & Leadership agrees to revoke the order: - the individual and the employer or employment or supply agency will be informed in writing within two working days of the decision being made; and - the individual's name will be removed from the prohibited list. - 2.22 If the National College for Teaching & Leadership decides that the order should remain in place: - the individual and the employer or employment or supply agency will be informed in writing within two working days of the decision being made; and - no further application for a review may be made within six months from the date on which the decision was made.

-Action on receipt of cases
+Action on Receipt of Cases